paulin-alcoser/From-Ops-To-MLOps/README.md

 - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron
 - Mathematics for Machine Learning" by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng Soon Ong

+Furthemore, every chapter of the Hands-On book, I would upload a small project to solidifies my knowledge of the chapter